-Why is it important to include high protein foods in your diet?
+Why is it important to include high-protein foods in Your Family’s Diet?

-No matter your age or fitness goals, there are many reasons your body needs protein to be healthy and strong – from muscles to hair to healthy bones and teeth.
+No matter your age or nutrition goals, there are many reasons your body needs protein to be healthy and strong – from muscles to hair to healthy bones and teeth.

 Protein is the nutrient of the decade and its profile continues to rise.
 It’s a nutrient that more people want to get more of every day and often make sure to meet their daily protein requirements.
 That’s because protein is a valuable multitasker and does many important things in our bodies.
 In fact, protein is part of every cell in your body.

 As a mom, you know that getting enough protein, especially as part of a healthy breakfast, can help with: